Hugius/FabiEngine3D/doc/GRAPHICS.md

 - Ambient lighting is a form of global illumination.
 - The lighting is not casted from a light source.
-- Real world light scattering is mimicked.
+- Real life light scattering is mimicked.

 #### 1.1.2 Properties